American depositary receipt: Sponsored Level I ADRs ("OTC" facility)

 Level 1 depositary receipts are the lowest level of sponsored ADRs that can be issued.
 When a company issues sponsored ADRs, it has one designated depositary who also acts as its transfer agent.

 A majority of American depositary receipt programs currently trading are issued through a Level 1 program.
 This is the most convenient way for a foreign company to have its equity traded in the United States.

 Level 1 shares can only be traded on the OTC market and the company has minimal reporting requirements with the U.S. Securities and Exchange Commission (SEC).
-The company is not required to issue quarterly or annual reports in compliance with U.S. GAAP.
+The company is not required to issue quarterly or annual reports in compliance with U.S. Generally Accepted Accounting Principles (GAAP).
 However, the company must have a security listed on one or more stock exchanges in a foreign jurisdiction and must publish in English on its website its annual report in the form required by the laws of the country of incorporation, organization, or domicile.

 Companies with shares trading under a Level 1 program may decide to upgrade their program to a Level 2 or Level 3 program for better exposure in the United States markets.

 Sponsored Level II ADRs ("Listing" facility)

 Level 2 depositary receipt programs are more complicated for a foreign company.
 When a foreign company wants to set up a Level 2 program, it must file a registration statement with the SEC and is under SEC regulation.
 In addition, the company is required to file a Form 20-F annually.
 Form 20-F is the basic equivalent of an annual report (Form 10-K) for a U.S. company.
-In their filings, the company is required to follow U.S. GAAP standards or the International Financial Reporting Standards (IFRS) as published by the IASB.
+In their filings, the company is required to follow U.S. GAAP standards or the International Financial Reporting Standards (IFRS) as published by the International Accounting Standards Board (IASB).

 The advantage that the company has by upgrading their program to Level 2 is that the shares can be listed on a U.S. stock exchange.
 These exchanges include the New York Stock Exchange (NYSE), NASDAQ, and the NYSE MKT.

 While listed on these exchanges, the company must meet the exchange's listing requirements.
 If it fails to do so, it may be delisted and forced to downgrade its ADR program.